Formal Relationships Between Geometrical and Classical Models for Concurrency: Abstract

 \section{Abstract}

 A wide variety of models for concurrent programs has been proposed during the past decades, each one focusing on various aspects of computations: trace equivalence, causality between events, conflicts and schedules due to resource accesses, etc. More recently, models with a geometrical flavor have been introduced, based on the notion of cubical set.
 These models are very rich and expressive since they can represent commutation between any number of events, thus generalizing the principle of \emph{true concurrency}.
-While they seem to be very promising -- because they make possible the use of techniques from algebraic topology in order to study concurrent computations -- they have not yet been precisely related to the previous models, and the purpose of this paper is to fill this gap.
-In particular, we describe an adjunction between Petri nets and cubical sets which extends the previously known adjunction between Petri nets and asynchronous transition systems by Nielsen and Winskel.\footnote{This work has been supported by the PANDA (``Parallel and Distributed Analysis'', \mbox{ANR-09-BLAN-0169}) French ANR project}
+While they are emerging as a central tool in concurrency, which is very promising because they make possible the use of techniques from algebraic topology in order to study concurrent computations, they have not yet been precisely related to the previous models, and the purpose of this paper is to fill this gap.
+In particular, we describe an adjunction between Petri nets and cubical sets which extends the previously known adjunction between Petri nets and asynchronous transition systems by Nielsen and Winskel.